Warsaw City Report - Q2 2021

 We have a pleasure to present the latest JLL report analysing current situation on the investment, office, retail, industrial and residential market in Warsaw.

-In terms of the industrial sector, Warsaw with total existing stock of over 4.8 million m² remains the largest l market in Poland (23% of total supply).
-At the end of March 2021, Warsaw construction pipeline stood at 330,000 m², which translated into 14% of total industrial space being constructed in Poland.
+Warsaw industrial market remains the largest industrial market in Poland with total existing stock of over 4.9 million m² (23% of total supply).
+At the end of June 2021, Warsaw construction pipeline stood at 394,000 m², which translated into 13% of total industrial space being constructed in Poland.

 Warsaw is the political, economic and cultural centre of Poland.
 The city is the seat of the Polish government, the parliament and most public administration institutions, as well as regional representatives of international organisations such as Frontex, the World Bank, the International Monetary Fund, and the European Bank for Reconstruction and Development, among others.
 It is coupled with a variety of businesses operating in the capital, both Polish and international.